Field engineering still tends to have a higher proportion of men than women. This is changing more in some sectors than others.

 What is it like to be a woman field engineer?

-In the fourth of a series, two field engineers, Rocio Anillo and Rhiannon Thurmond share their tips and experience.
+In the fourth of a series, two women biomedical engineers, Rocio Anillo and Rhiannon Thurmond share their tips and experience.

 Field Service Engineer based in Barcelona